South Puget Sound Regional History Day

 - Individual Exhibits- 12

 - Group Documentaries- 5

 - Group Website- 5

-It appears that our 2018 regional contest falls, by happenstance, on Holy Thursday of the Easter Calendar.
-We hope this will not be a burden on our Christian school affiliates.
 If you have any questions or concerns, please feel free to contact me.
 Keep up the excellent work with your students.
 History Day graduates always praise the program.
 They are all justifiably proud of their accomplishments.